pts/tinyveracrypt/README.txt

-LUKS has a standard header format, and thus LUKS encrypted volumes can be detected as such by /sbin/blkid and other tools. (tinyveracrypt also supports this for VeraCrypt and TrueCrypt encrypted volumes, just create them with `tinyveracrypt init --use-luks-uuid=random ...' etc.)
+LUKS has a standard header format, and thus LUKS encrypted volumes can be detected as such by /sbin/blkid and other tools. (tinyveracrypt also supports this for VeraCrypt and TrueCrypt encrypted volumes, just create them with `tinyveracrypt.py init --use-luks-uuid=random ...' etc.)

 Q6.
 Can tinyveracrypt open an encrypted volume created by tinyveracrypt, VeraCrypt, TrueCrypt or `cryptsetup luksFormat'?